Small Business Innovation Research Program (SBIR) Phase II

 Description

-The Administration for Community Living is offering a grant opportunity through the Small Business Innovation Research (SBIR) Program Phase II, aimed at enhancing the lives of individuals with disabilities.
-Eligible applicants include small businesses that have successfully completed their Phase I grant between October 1, 2022, and December 31, 2024, with projects focused on research and development that promote health, community living, or employment outcomes for people with disabilities.
-This initiative is crucial for stimulating technological innovation and increasing the commercial application of research results in the private sector.
-The total estimated funding for this program is $1,150,000, with four grants available, each ranging from $280,000 to $287,500 over a 24-month project period.
-Interested parties can reach out to Brian Bard at (202) 795-7298 or via email at brian.bard@acl.hhs.gov for further information, with applications expected to be submitted by March 7, 2025.
+The Administration for Community Living (ACL) is offering the Small Business Innovation Research (SBIR) Program Phase II grant for fiscal year 2025, aimed at advancing research and development projects that enhance the lives of individuals with disabilities.
+Eligible applicants include small businesses that have successfully completed their Phase I grant between October 1, 2022, and December 31, 2024, focusing on technological innovations that promote community living, health, and employment outcomes for disabled persons.
+This initiative underscores the federal commitment to fostering innovation in the disability sector while supporting small business growth, with grants ranging from $280,000 to $287,500 for a 24-month project period.
+Interested parties must submit their applications by March 10, 2025, and can reach out to Brian Bard at brian.bard@acl.hhs.gov for further information.

 Point(s) of Contact